JimKnopfIoT/Design-Art-Works/README.md

 # Design-Art-Works
 Some design work i made.
 Some SVG with graphics and plotter files.

-I got two 3D printers (FDM and MSLA).
-Recently i added a Silhouette Cameo 4 cut plotter to my tool park.
+I got a 3D printer (FDM), a Silhouette Cameo 4 cut plotter and 2 Lasers in my tool park.

-I use Inkscape to create SVG files and also (thanks to fablabnbg/inkscape-silhouette) use the Cameo 4 for cutting from Inkscape.
+I use Inkscape to create SVG files and also (thanks to fablabnbg/inkscape-silhouette) use the Cameo 4 for cutting from Inkscape directly.

-Sometimes i use additional Rhino 7 for unfolding curved surfaces or something.
+Sometimes i use additional Rhino 3D for unfolding curved surfaces or something.

 I add some example files here.
-Some may find it usefull:
+Someone may find it usefull:

 ## Birthday invitation Card for Bowling event